mgeisler/version-sync/README.md

 This is a changelog describing the most important changes per release.

+### Unreleased

+Dependencies were relaxed to make it easier to upgrade `version-sync`.

 ### Version 0.8.0 — March 28th, 2019

 We now use [Rust 2018][rust-2018], which means we require Rust version